nitishchopra10/Operations-Management/README.md

 # Operations-Management
 ***
-#### This is an ongoing attempt at making a full microservices based system for handling day to day operations at an organization.
+#### This is an ongoing attempt at making a full microservices based system for handling day to day operations at any organization.
 ***
 ## Working Modules Backend
 - [x] Authentication